pazuzu156/atlas/README.md

 # Aurora

+**This is a fork of [polaron/aurora](https://github.com/polaron/aurora)**

-Aurora is a framework for building feature rich Discord bots in Go.
-Currently, Aurora only supports [Disgord](https://github.com/andersfylling/disgord), but a discordgo branch is planned.
+~~Aurora is a framework for building feature rich Discord bots in Go.
+Currently, Aurora only supports [Disgord](https://github.com/andersfylling/disgord), but a discordgo branch is planned.~~

+Aurora is a simple command framework built for use with [Disgord](https://github.com/andersfylling/disgord)

 ## Installation